-- 2 sheets of paper.
-Use paper from the recycling bin if you can! - A spray bottle filled with water. - Watercolour paint so the colours will run when they are wet you'll need blue, brown, green, and red or orange.
-Substitute another colour if needed. - A tray or towels to catch the water.
+- 2 sheets of A4 paper.
+Use paper from the recycling bin if you can! - A spray bottle filled with water. - Watercolour paint so the colours will run when they are wet you'll need blue, brown, green, and red.
+Or substitute another colour if needed. - A tray or towels to catch the water.